 A desktop tool (Windows application .NET C#) for signing and verification of signed documents is available.

-The source code, including a platform-independant library (.NET Core C#) will be available on our GitHub page.
+The source code, including a platform-independent library (.NET Core C#), is available on our GitHub iXBRLSignatureTool page.

-A browser extensions for the verification and inspection of the signature and authenticity of the content, will be published soon.
+A browser extensions for the verification and inspection of the signature and authenticity of the content.

 OpenSBR was set up by enthousiasts.
 The open source projects are made publicly available by a variety of organisations willing to contribute to the adoption of SBR.
 OpenSBR is a private non-profit initiative.